gc-proto/experimental/feedback-retroaction/page-feedback-oct.md

 <li>offer their feedback describing the problem</li>
 </ul>

-<p>The tool is placed at the bottom of the page before the date modified.
+<p>Place the tool at the bottom of the page before the date modified.
 It's aligned to the left of the page before the “Share this page” widget.
-The page feedback pattern can be used in place of the  "Report a problem" pattern.
+You can opt to use the page feedback tool in place of the  "Report a problem" pattern.
 It's not mandatory to add the feedback pattern when removing “Report a problem” from your page. </p>

 <p>The page feedback pattern has 3 states:</p>
 <ul>